Articles from October, 2011

 With Republicans controlling the House, many of Obama's promises have been rated Stalled or Broken.

+Who would have thought that presidential long shot Herman Cain would become the sweetheart of the Republican field?
+On Friday, the Georgian appeared on The Tonight Show with Jay Leno.
+Sunday, he was on ABC’s "This Week" with Christiane Amanpour.
+Monday he hobnobbed with developer Donald Trump.
+He even gabbed with the ladies of The View.
+His new memoir "This is Herman Cain!
+My Journey to the White House" cracked Amazon’s top 10 list.
 This political Cinderella tale might not be a fantasy.
 A CBS poll released Tuesday shows Cain tied with front runner former Massachusetts Governor Mitt Romney for first place.
 Support for the political newbie more than tripled to 17 percent of likely Republican voters in only two weeks.
 Other polls have also placed him at or near the top of the race.